AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 **Description**: To nullify any potential effects from the initial coagulant dosage spike in Experiment 3, this experiment ran at 1 mm/s with the appropriate coagulant pump speed of 6.7 RPM for 8 hours.

-**Results**: With a final effluent turbidity of 20 NTU, system failure was observed, disproving that initial excess coagulant was the cause.
-There was no observable formation of a floc blanket, which means that the smaller flocs that were contaminating the effluent were not being captured and settled out.
-One key observation was that there seemed to be a gradual increase in floc size within the flocculator as it neared its end.
-However, the unusually clear sedimentation tank raises the question as to where these bigger flocs ended up going.
-Since excess coagulant does not seem to be preventing floc blanket formation and that the larger flocs from the flocculator seem to have disappeared, it is hypothesized that the upflow velocity of 1 mm/s is too slow.
+**Results**: With a final effluent turbidity of 20 NTU, the system still failed, disproving that initial excess coagulant was the main problem.
+There was no observable formation of a floc blanket, and smaller flocs in the sedimentation tank were not being captured and settled out.
+One key observation was that the size and amount of flocs emerging in the sedimentation tank appeared to be less than that at the end of the flocculator.
+The large flocs may have been accumulating in the bottom of the sedimentation tank, which is covered by white PVC connections.
+Therefore, it is hypothesized that the upflow velocity of 1 mm/s is too slow for floc resuspension in the sedimentation tank that leads to healthy floc blanket formation.

 <p align = center>
   <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Graphs/6-26-2018.png">
 </p>

 Figure 7.
 Effluent turbidity vs. Time with a 1 mm/s Upflow Velocity using Tank B with No Initial Excess Coagulant

 [Table of Contents](#table-of-contents)

 #### Experiment 5

-**Description**: To make sure that the changes that we made to our experimental apparatus is not the cause of system failure, Experiment 1 (3 mm/s upflow velocity with tank A) was rerun but for a longer period of 18 hours.
+**Description**: To ensure that no modifications to our experimental apparatus were  the cause of system failure, Experiment 1 (3 mm/s upflow velocity with Tank A) was rerun but for a longer period of 18 hours.

-**Results**: As before, an opaque floc blanket formed with the same density gradient of flocs in the recirculator (higher density of flocs at the top compared to the bottom).
+**Results**: As before, an opaque floc blanket formed with the same density gradient of flocs in the recirculator (higher density toward the top).
 However, this experiment ended with a slowly rising effluent turbidity of 26 NTU at 18 hours.
-There were many flocs settled in the tube settler, which may have reached there before the formation of the floc blanket.
-It seems that the floc blanket formed later than it had before in Experiment 1, allowing the smaller flocs that are more difficult to capture travel up to the tube settler and out the effluent tube.
-This much higher effluent turbidity suggests that something has changed since Experiment 1, but whether the design of the system was the change has yet to be determined.
+There were many flocs settled high in the tube settler.
+It seems that the floc blanket formed later than it did in Experiment 1, allowing small flocs to escape in the beginning of the experiment.
+This significantly higher effluent turbidity suggests that something has changed since Experiment 1, but whether the design of the system was the change has yet to be determined.

 <p align = center>
   <img src="https://raw.githubusercontent.com/AguaClara/high_rate_sedimentation/master/Images/Graphs/6-27-2018.png">